Sydney Pictures, Australia

 – The Blue Mountains and its weird rock formations, caves and waterfalls are an hour or two away by train/car, though don’t expect many kangaroos to come bouncing up to you.
 Possible activities include hiking, climbing, white-water rafting, and canyoning.

-Mountainous Katoomba is one of the Mountains’ primo tourist targets, offering views and activities galore.
+Mountainous Katoomba is one of the Mountains’ best tourist targets, offering views and activities galore.
 2 hours from Sydney.
 A paddle boat runs through the Nepean Gorge of the Blue Mountains from Penrith.

 – About thirty excellent beaches are within the metropolitan area, including Manly, a lovely ferry-ride across Sydney Harbour.

 – Beach lovers who wonder if there is life after Bondi should walk a while south on the delightful coastal path to Tamarama, Clovelly, Bronte and Coogee where they’ll find the answer is ‘yes’.

 – The Royal National Park (30kms/19mls) is a massive old park offering varied activities from bird-watching to surfing.